Recipe for Winter Spice Tea from Basilur Festival Tea

 2. Prepare the fruit.

-While the tea is brewing, take care of:
+While the tea is brewing, focus on:

-• preparing cinnamon sticks.
+• preparing the cinnamon stick.

-3. Final touches!
+3. Finishing touches!

 Serve hot!